-- 1. When a student has an excused absence, it is the student's responsibility to obtain and make up the work missed.
-The student will be given as many class days as he/she was absent to make up work, up to 5 days.
+- 1. When a student has an excused absence, it is the parent/guardian's responsibility to obtain and make up the work missed.
+The student will be given as many school days as he/she was absent to make-up work, up to 5 days.
 (For example, if a student is absent Monday-one day-and returns Tuesday, make up work is due Wednesday, one day later.)
 Work turned in by the time required will be graded at full credit. - 2.
 If a student knows he/she is going to be absent (family vacation, etc.), it is the student's responsibility to get as many assignments as are available before leaving school.
 Faculty are not required to prepare all student work prior to a prearranged absence but may have it ready upon the student's return.
-All work given and assigned should be submitted upon return.
-Missed work is available via the FACTS Student and Family Portals. - 3.
+All work given and assigned should be submitted upon return. - 3.
 Make up work not turned in on time will result in a lowered grade or may not be accepted. - 4.
 Special arrangements may be made in the case of an extended illness or emergency absence. - 5.
-Homework/missed work will be due as scheduled for students who leave early due to athletics or illness IF they were present for the class in which the work was assigned.
-If the student misses the class with assigned work/homework, the student will be given 1 additional day to complete the assignment. - 6.
+Homework/missed work will be due as scheduled for students who leave early due to athletics or illness IF they were present for the subject in which the work was assigned.
+If the student misses the subject with assigned work/homework, the student will be given 1 additional day to complete the assignment. - 6.
 When a student has an unexcused absence, it is the student's responsibility to obtain and make up the work missed.
 Missed work turned in late will result in a lowered grade or may not be accepted.